 Flutter is a cross-platform software development framework that was presented by Google in 2015 and received its first release in May of 2017.
 Flutter nowadays has steadily grown and provided possibilities not only for iOS and Android mobile development but also for web and desktop applications as well.
-Let’s dive into the topic and try to understand why it is so popular nowadays.
+Let’s dive into the introduction to Flutter and try to understand why it is so popular nowadays.

 Dart: the language used by Flutter